domludera/SCA-Init/README.md

 ### Notes
-...Make sure your pins correspond to your code
+* Make sure your pins correspond to your code
-...Make sure your serial port matches the one in the code
+* Make sure your serial port matches the one in the code